Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

       * Our solution was to modify the module file itself to not include the paths when the mode is "spider" so that Lmod cannot see that it is a partition module that makes other modules available.

+        TODO: Do show for power users.

+  * We needed an additional module tree, ``Infrastructure``, which works a pure hierarchy (i.e., the common subdirectory is not loaded in the MODULEPATH of any other partition) to ensure that ``module reload`` and changing partitions works well for modules that have to be present in all four regular paritions and the common meta-partition, e.g., cpe* modules needed by EasyBuild and EasyBuild configuration modules.

 ## EasyBuild setup